nmattia/nmattia.com/posts/2018-12-11-hunt-bugs-down-before-they-are-merged.md

 Bugs are not the only way to break master, race conditions also apply to software process.
-They may happen when a CI system only runs tests on a branch, without rebasing on master first.
+They may happen when a CI system only runs tests on a branch, without rebasing on master first (note: some CI systems, like [Travis] and [CircleCI], will test both your branch as it is _and_ after having rebased it on or merged it into master).
 The following diagram lists three branches, `master`, `bob` and `alice`:

 <div class="story">